Thunderball (film): Plot

-Bond meets with Domino, who he learns is the mistress of Largo when he visits a local casino.
-Both men recognise each other as adversaries and engage in a tense cat-and-mouse game while still pretending ignorance of each other's true nature.
-Following their initial meeting, Bond meets with his friend, CIA agent Felix Leiter, fellow agent Paula Caplan, and MI6 quartermaster Q, to receive equipment to help with finding the bombs, including an underwater infrared camera and miniature underwater breathing apparatus.
-Investigating Largo's ship, Disco Volante, he notices an underwater hatch beneath her that intrigues him.
-The next day, he visits Largo at his estate during the night, only to find that Paula had been abducted and committed suicide before she could talk.
-Forced to escape, Bond evades Largo's men during a Junkanoo celebration.
-Volpe catches up to Bond, but is accidentally shot by a henchman aiming for Bond.
+Bond meets Domino, who he learns is Largo's mistress when he visits a local casino.
+Bond and Largo engage in a cat-and-mouse game whilst feigning ignorance of each other's true identities.
+Bond meets his friend, CIA agent Felix Leiter, fellow agent Paula Caplan, and MI6 quartermaster Q, to receive equipment, including an underwater infrared camera and miniature underwater breathing apparatus.
+Investigating Largo's ship, the Disco Volante, he notices an underwater hatch.
+He visits Largo at his estate during the night, only to find that Paula has been abducted, and has committed suicide rather than talk.
+Bond evades Largo's men during a Junkanoo celebration.
+Volpe catches up with Bond, but is killed when he puts her between himself and a henchman aiming for Bond.

-Suspecting the bombs were brought to the area, Bond and Leiter search for the Vulcan and find it camouflaged underwater, along with the body of Palazzi.
-Upon returning to the island, Bond reveals to Domino that her brother was killed by Largo and gets her to help him search Disco Volante.
-However, Largo catches her in the act and has her imprisoned.
-Meanwhile, Bond replaces one of Largo's men as SPECTRE prepares to move the bombs, and manages to learn where one of them is being moved to before being discovered and left behind.
-Reuniting with Leiter, the pair gets the U.S. Navy to intercept Disco Volante crew and recover one of the bombs in an underwater battle.
-Bond pursues Largo and grabs hold of Disco Volante as she sheds the rear half to become a hydrofoil to escape.
-Bond gets on deck and sends the Disco Volante out of control whilst he defeats Largo's men and fights Largo.
-Largo gets the upper hand and is about to shoot Bond when Domino kills Largo in revenge after his hired nuclear physicist frees her.
-The trio quickly flees Disco Volante just barely before her destruction, whereupon Bond and Domino are retrieved by a plane with the Fulton system.
+Bond and Leiter find the Vulcan camouflaged underwater, along with the bodies of Palazzi and the crew.
+Bond reveals to Domino that her brother was killed by Largo, and she helps search the Disco Volante.
+Largo captures her.
+Bond replaces one of Largo's men as SPECTRE prepares to move the bombs, and learns where one of them is being moved to before being discovered and left behind.
+He and Leiter get the US Coast Guard and US Navy to battle the Disco Volante crew, and recover one of the bombs in an underwater battle.
+Bond pursues Largo and grabs hold of the Disco Volante as it sheds its rear half to become a hydrofoil in an attempt to escape.
+Bond gets on deck and sends the Disco Volante out of control while he defeats Largo's men and fights Largo.
+Largo gains the upper hand and is about to shoot Bond when Domino kills him with a speargun in revenge after his hired nuclear physicist Ladislav Kutze frees her.
+The three escape the Disco Volante seconds before it crashes into rocks and explodes.
+Bond and Domino are retrieved by a plane using a sky hook.